It may feel more natural to declutter after the holidays but when you declutter for the holidays, you can make room for more comfort and joy.

 A whole new season of memory making is right around the corner.
 Make room for it.

 Schedule your routine appointments and screenings now so you don’t have to think about them.
+See if Tele-health options are available when appropriate.
 Good health simplifies everything.

-Make room on your calendar for the things that make the holidays meaningful to you.
+Make room on your calendar for the things that make the holidays meaningful to you by getting rid of the things that don’t.

-Clear up family drama and simplify the gatherings you know are coming.
+Clear up family drama and simplify the gatherings you know are coming (even if they may be virtual this year).

-Gifts, parties, and other seasonal activities will ask you to spend more.
+Gifts, events, and other seasonal activities will pressure you to spend more.
 Assess your dollars now and decide what you have to budget for the holidays.
 Avoid splurges and new year debt with an honest look at your finances.

 17. Inner clutter